 Bethan Roberts was born in Abingdon.
 Her first novel The Pools was published in 2007 and won a Jerwood/Arvon Young Writers’ Award.
 Her second novel The Good Plain Cook, published in 2008, was serialized on BBC Radio 4’s Book at Bedtime and was chosen as one of Time Out’s books of the year.
 My Policeman, the story of a 1950s policeman, his wife, and his male lover, followed in 2012, and was chosen as that year’s City Read for Brighton.
-Her latest novel, Mother Island, is the recipient of a Jerwood Fiction Uncovered prize.
+Mother Island (2014) was the recipient of a Jerwood Fiction Uncovered prize.
 She also writes short fiction (she has won the Society of Authors’ Olive Cook Prize and the RA Pin Drop Award), and drama for BBC Radio 4.
+Her new novel, which tells the story of Elvis Presley and his mother, will be published by Chatto in 2019.
 Bethan has worked in television documentary, and has taught Creative Writing at Chichester University and Goldsmiths College, London.
 She lives in Brighton with her family.